Your Title

 -

-Behavior Intervention Plan (BIP)
+Behaviour Intervention Plan (BIP)

 -

-Outlines specific strategies to support positive behavior.
+Outlines specific strategies to support positive behaviour.

 -